Esri/OptimizeRasters/README.md

 ## Requirements

-* Python 2.7 or greater (installed with ArcMap 10.4 / Pro 1.3).
+* Python 2.7 or Python 3+ (installed with ArcMap 10.4+ / Pro 1.3+).
-* The OptimizeRasters geoprocessing toolbox requires ArcGIS Map 10.4.1 / Pro 1.3 or higher.
+* The OptimizeRasters geoprocessing toolbox requires ArcGIS Map 10.4.1+ / Pro 1.3+.
 * OptimizeRasters can be run from the command line even if ArcGIS is not installed.
 * There are OptimizeRasters versions for both Windows and Linux.
 * OptimizeRasters can be used with Amazon Web Services Lambda serverless compute service, with some restrictions on data sizes.